-The policy may be purchased only through financial security advisors who are life insurance licensed and who are authorized by us to offer it to you.
+The policy may be purchased only through advisors who are life insurance licensed and who are authorized by us to offer it to you.
+Not all advisors are authorized to offer all series options.
 The policy is available in four ways:

-- · Non-registered
+- Non-registered

 - Registered retirement savings plan (RRSP)

 - Registered retirement income fund (RRIF)

 - Tax-free savings account (TFSA)